QuantConnect/lean-cli/README.md

-  --tt-order-routing-host TEXT    The host of the order routing server --tt-order-routing-port TEXT    The port of the order routing server --tt-log-fix-messages BOOLEAN   Whether FIX messages should be logged --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading
+  --tt-order-routing-host TEXT    The host of the order routing server --tt-order-routing-port TEXT    The port of the order routing server --tt-log-fix-messages BOOLEAN   Whether FIX messages should be logged --kraken-organization TEXT      The name or id of the organization with the kraken module subscription --kraken-api-key TEXT           Your Kraken API key --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier TEXT
+                                  Your Kraken Verification Tier --ftx-organization TEXT         The name or id of the organization with the FTX module subscription --ftx-api-key TEXT              Your FTX API key --ftx-api-secret TEXT           Your FTX API secret --ftx-account-tier TEXT         Your FTX Account Tier --release                       Compile C# projects in release configuration instead of debug --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading